 If you told Daniela Fleckenstein five years ago that she would essentially be working as a manual labourer, she would have laughed out loud.
 If you told her that she would be at one of the happiest points in her career, in her forties, unloading trucks and lifting heavy stages she likely would have laughed a little louder.
 A freelance photographer and creative specialising in theatre and costume production, Daniela had become disillusioned with the reality of her working day.
-“I had personal beef with being stuck in an office behind a computer,” she says.
+“I had personal issues with being stuck in an office behind a computer,” she says.
 “I went freelance to get away from that.”

 The solitary aspect of life as a freelance creative was challenging for Daniela.
 “I like being around people,” she says.
 “I have discovered how important it is for me to work with others.”
 As a member of crew, working well as part of a team is crucial.
-“We are very tight: you have to be,” she says.
+“We are very close: you have to be,” she says.
 “The reason we work so well together is that we ‘get’ each other.
 We all come together and, almost instinctively, know what we are doing.”
 Rachel Stringer, a freelance Events Production Manager, agrees that the team element is one of the main draws of working on site in events production: “Generally you are all of the same mindset – you want to get something good done, in the best way possible, and you also want to have fun.”

 For all that Daniela coos about crewing and her love for the job, the odds of her ending up in such a career are against her.
 Crewing in the UK is dominated by men; the few women that do crew are the exception.
 There is, however, little official data to quantify the extent of the gender imbalance in the crewing profession.